 The case was dropped, and Browder was released.
 But he took his own life in 2015, due in part to the violence and psychological damage suffered at Rikers, family members said.

 "Kalief Browder's story helped inspire numerous reforms to the justice system to prevent this tragedy from ever happening again, including an end to punitive segregation for young people on Rikers Island," according to a statement by the New York City Law Department.

-"We hope that this settlement and our continuing reforms help bring some measure of closure to the Browder family."
+"We hope this settlement and our continuing reforms help bring closure to the Browder family."

 Browder's mother died a year and a half ago, but he is survived by six siblings and his father.
 The family will continue to push for jail reform to address issues of solitary confinement and younger inmates being kept with older ones, according to family lawyer Scott Rynecki.

-“The family views this as step toward closure.
-However they are still looking forward to additional changes being made” to the jail system, Rynecki told NBC News.
+“The family views this as a step toward closure.
+However, they are still looking forward to additional changes being made” to the jail system, Rynecki told NBC News.

 Browder's story gained national attention after an article in The New Yorker magazine and a docuseries produced by Jay-Z.

 The city has announced plans to close Rikers Island by 2027.

 #kaliefbrowder #newyork #rikersisland #rikers #prisonreform #jayz